Eduardo Sguiglia: Published works

-Sguiglia has written several novels, including Fordlandia (1997), Do not trust me, if your heart fails you (1999), A handful of glory (2003), Black Eyes (2010), Los cuerpos y las sombras (2014) and El miedo te come el alma (2017), which were translated into Portuguese, English, Italian and German.
-Some have been finalists in the Dublin International Literary Award and Grinzane-Cavour.
-Fordlandia was selected one of the four best works of fiction in 2000 by The Washington Post.
-In 2023, he published La redención del camarada Petrov.
+Sguiglia has written several novels, including Fordlandia (1997), Do not trust me, if your heart fails you (1999), A handful of glory (2003), Black Eyes (2010), Los cuerpos y las sombras (2014) and El miedo te come el alma (2017).
+Some novels have been finalists in the Dublin International Literary Award and Grinzane-Cavour.
+Fordlandia was selected one of the four best works of fiction in 2000 by The Washington Post and was translated into Portuguese, English, Italian and German.
 Sguiglia was narrative jury in Casa de las Américas (Cuba) and Casa del Teatro (Dominican Republic).
 In 2016, he was one of the seven Latin American creators who received the Fundación Jumex and Rockefeller Foundation prize.
+In 2023, he published La redención del camarada Petrov.
+In 2026, he published two theater plays: an adaptation of his last novel, by the same name, and La montaña y el tigre.

-He has also written several articles and essays on the economy and society of Argentina, including "Agustín Tosco" (1984), "The Club of the Powerful" (1991), "Infrastructure and Competitiveness" (1997) and "Ideologies of economic power" (2006).
+He has also written several articles and essays on the economy and society of Argentina, including "Agustín Tosco" (1984), "El club de los poderosos" (1991), "Infraestructura y competividad" (1997) and "Las ideologías del poder económico" (2006).
 In this field, he has been awarded two national awards (Arcor Foundation 1993, Roggio Foundation, 1998), and for his work in foreign affairs he was honored by the governments of Bolivia, Chile and Brazil.
-Currently, he publishes articles related to world and Argentine current affairs in widely circulated Argentine newspapers.
+As of 2026, he was publishing articles related to world and Argentine current affairs in widely circulated Argentine newspapers.